rust-lang/reference/src/type-layout.md

 ## Tuple Layout

-Tuples have the same layout guarantees as a struct with the same fields when laid out according to the default struct representation.
+Tuples are laid out according to the default representation.

 The exception to this is the unit tuple (`()`), which is guaranteed as a zero-sized type to have a size of 0 and an alignment of 1.